 Learning Goals in Liberal Arts and Sciences

 The faculty of the College of Liberal Arts and Sciences believes that undergraduate students should acquire elementary practical experience in a second language, should be introduced to the theoretical study of language structure, and should begin to develop an understanding of a second culture through study of that culture’s language.
-As a means of achieving this objective, a student must satisfy a graduation requirement equivalent to the first year of university-level study in one foreign language (normally, completion of a two-semester sequence in any one foreign language).
+Students meet this expectation by satisfying a graduation requirement equivalent to the first year of university-level study in one world language.

-Credits applied toward the foreign language requirement cannot be used to satisfy the general education requirements, but students who have fulfilled the foreign language requirement may apply additional courses in foreign languages toward the appropriate general education groups.
+Questions about the World Language Requirement and how to meet it should be directed to the College Academic Services office in 102 Catt Hall.
+Credits applied toward the World Language Requirement cannot be used to satisfy the general education requirements, but students who have fulfilled the World Language Requirement may apply approved courses in world languages toward the appropriate general education areas.

 Advanced Credit Requirements

-To obtain a baccalaureate degree from the College of Liberal Arts and Sciences, curriculum in liberal arts and sciences, a student must earn at least 45 credits at the 300 level or above taken at a four-year college.
-Credits earned in electives taken on a pass/not pass basis or in the major or a minor may be used to meet this requirement.
+To obtain a bachelor’s degree from the College of Liberal Arts and Sciences, curriculum in liberal arts and sciences, a student must earn at least 45 credits at the 300 level or above taken at a four-year college.
+All such credits, including courses taken on a pass/not pass basis, may be used to meet this requirement.

 Learning Goals of the Major

-Courses meeting the requirement of additional majors may be counted in the general education groups.
+Courses meeting the requirements of additional majors may be counted in the general education groups.
 When choosing an additional major, students must confirm that the additional major is allowable.